Managing Traffic Flow in and Around Your Venue

 Why Traffic Management Is Important for Events

-Thorough event traffic control should be part of the planning process for any public event for a variety of different reasons.
+Thorough event traffic control should be part of the planning process for any public event for a variety of reasons.
 Here are some key examples to keep in mind.

 Safety considerations